-Our emotional and psychological identity’s develop throughout our lives.
-But at some point they can become fixed and we lose the fluid adaptability that we have in our earlier years.
+Our psychological identities develop throughout our lives.
+But at some point, they can become fixed and we lose the fluid adaptability that we have in our earlier years.

 At this point, we become less able to express our feelings, to be spontaneous, to respond in a meaningful way that reflects how we are engaged with ourselves and with other people.

 One way of thinking about this is that our personas instead of becoming flexible, have in fact become fixed on certain identity points.

 Jung viewed the Persona as an element of the personality that arises in order to facilitate adaptation. we can think of it like an actor’s mask.
 We all might use different masks in different situations, the persona is like the public relations aspect of yourself. persona.

 The problem occurs when we identify too strongly with our personas.
 This can limit our personal growth and we cannot develop properly.

 When our persona becomes fixed

 We all develop personas, masks if you like, that we use to present ourselves to other people and to the world.
 This is a natural and healthy part of our development.
 But, when these personas become fixed, then our capacity to create meaningful relationships with ourselves and other people becomes restricted.